 Over recent years Redborne has consistently obtained some of the best examination results in the county.
-This year (2017) saw the introduction of reformed GCSEs and A levels.
+This year (2018) saw the introduction of many reformed GCSEs and A levels.
 Despite the uncertainty and turbulence many schools experienced, results at Redborne were similar to the usual high standards seen in previous years.
 Our GCSE results were again excellent – they were one of the best in the local authority.
-Our A Level and AS results are amongst our best ever, and are graded “outstanding” on the Advanced level performance system value added measures (ALPS).
+Our A Level and AS results are amongst our best ever; an improvement on last year’s that were judged “outstanding” by Ofsted.

 School performance tables can be found at: https://www.compare-school-performance.service.gov.uk/school/136559